 Need a great Father’s Day BBQ Recipe?
 This Gluten Free Beer Can Chicken is packed with Asian flavour thanks to a Chinese Five Spice Rub and an addictive Hoisin Glaze.
 See, I love you dad.

 Let’s be honest.
 Father’s Day has never had the massive excitement that we see with Mother’s Day.
 Father’s Day is really about two things.
 Okay, well, three things if you count dad.
 Father’s Day is about BBQ and Beer.
-I have written about these two lovely combos before with my amazing grilled panzanella salad recipe (that yes, included beer).
 I also have a great recipe for beer brussels sprouts slaw that is TOTS dad approved.
 If you haven’t seen my collab video with my BFF Fidel Gastros, now is definitely a good time.

 Gluten Free Beer Can Chicken with Sexy Asian Flare